As End Nears To Mueller Era, D.C. Lawyers Fear Lasting Politicization Of Justice

 He added that he also has "great confidence in the career public servants" and the new team, led by Attorney General William Barr, at the Justice Department.

-Lowell, who is representing President Trump's son-in-law, Jared Kushner, said Mueller had conducted the nearly two-year-old investigation with great integrity.
+Lowell, who is representing President Trump's son-in-law, Jared Kushner, said Mueller had conducted the nearly 2-year-old investigation with great integrity.

-But Lowell also said that he worried no matter what the special counsel determines soon, those findings will be filtered through the political lens of lawmakers in the "big white dome" down the street from the Justice Department.
+But Lowell also said he worried that no matter what the special counsel determines soon, those findings will be filtered through the political lens of lawmakers in the "big white dome" down the street from the Justice Department.

 Members of Congress have battled over the Justice Department and FBI since not long after Mueller's appointment, accusing it of conspiracies and cover-ups.
 Sen. Lindsey Graham, R-S.C., renewed his call this week for a second special counsel to look into what he called the department's transgressions.